 Session Replay, a powerful qualitative tool, has always been a fundamental FullStory feature.
-However, the real power of FullStory is in its digital interaction data engine.
-This data can be used to recreate a user’s experience—as with session replay—but it can also be used for quantitative analysis.
+However, the real power of FullStory is in the comprehensive, 360-degree intelligence we provide around digital experience.
+This data can be used to understand an individual user’s experience, but it can also be used for quantitative analysis.

 Over the past few months, we’ve released a set of analysis-focused features, including Dashboards, Metrics, Defined Events, and Funnels.
 These features give teams the ability to zoom out and view their customer data in the context of specific business goals; teams can now do the majority of their analysis without leaving the FullStory platform.

-These new features work with Session Replay.
-Session replay clarifies quantitative insights, allowing teams to validate aggregate measurements in real time with real user sessions.
+These powerful new features work with Session Replay.
+Session replay clarifies quantitative insights, allowing teams to validate aggregate measurements in real time with recreated user sessions.
 This ability to prove the numbers with actual sessions provides an unmatched level of trust in analysis, spurring productivity and innovation.